 May is National Moving Month, which kicks off the busiest time of year for Americans changing residencies.
 It also means unlicensed movers and dishonest scammers are waiting to take advantage of unwary consumers.

-In 2012, BBB received over 1.4 million moving-related inquiries and more than 9,300 complaints against movers.
+In 2012, BBB received over 1.4 million moving-related inquiries and more than 9,300 complaints against movers nationwide.
 Complaints included damaged or missing items, big price increases over originally-quoted estimates, late deliveries, and goods being “held hostage” for additional (disputed) payment.